tronprotocol/documentation/English_Documentation/TRON_Blockchain_Explorer/What_is_a_Super_Representative.md

 + Users can get SR information from TRON blockchain explorer, the detailed information shown as below:**

-   + The account address of delegate.
+   + The account address of the delegate.
-   + The total votes that delegate gets.
+   + The total votes that the delegate received.
    + The url of personal website.
-   + The total produced blocks of delegate.
+   + The total of blocks produced by the delegate.
    + The total missed blocks of delegate.

 ## Super Representative Recommendations